BuhaiovDmytro/Database/README.md

   - Receives requests in json format from the client

-  - Gives answers in json format with possible error codes
+  - Gives answers in json format with possible errors

   - Implementation of a friendly console client